The homotopy momentum map of general relativity: Introduction

 \subsection{Conventions}

 The spacetime manifold $M$ is assumed to be smooth, finite-dimensional, and second countable.
 The infinite jet manifold $J^\infty F$ of a smooth fibre bundle $F \to M$ is viewed as pro-manifold, so that its de Rham complex, i.e.~the variational bicomplex, is an ind-differential complex.
 For the computations and proofs in this paper, however, this will not play much of a role.
 The same goes for the diffeological structure on the space of fields $\calF = \Gamma(M,F)$, of which we will only use the fact that the diffeological tangent bundle is given by the space of sections of the vertical tangent bundle $T\calF = \Gamma(M,VF)$.
+For the grading and differentials of the variational bicomplex we use the notation of \cite{DeligneFreed:1999}: A form in $\Omega^{p,q}(J^\infty F)$ has vertical degree $p$ and horizontal degree $q$.
+The vertical differential is denoted by $\delta$ and the horizontal differential by $d$.
+Otherwise, we follow \cite{Anderson:1989}, with specific references given in the text.
 We use the summation convention throughout the paper, so that all repeated indices are being summed over.

-\begin{Remark} Instead of ``momentum map'', many authors use the term ``moment map'', which derives from a mistranslation of the French term ``moment'' as in ``moment cin\'etique'' (angular momentum). \end{Remark}
+\begin{Remark} Instead of ``momentum map'', many authors use the term ``moment map'', which derives from a mistranslation of the French term ``moment'' as in ``moment cin\'etique'' (angular momentum) or ``application moment'' \cite{Souriau:1970}. \end{Remark}